-OBJECTIVE: To determine the outcome of hemorrhoidectomy with or without Lateral Internal Sphincterotomy (LIS) in terms of postoperative complications, especially pain.
+OBJECTIVE: To determine the outcome of hemorrhoidectomy with or without lateral internal sphincterotomy(LIS) in terms of postoperative complications especially pain.

-METHODOLOGY: This interventional experimental research was conducted at surgical Unit-II, Liaguat University Hospital (LUH) Jamshoro, from January to December 2018, using a non-probability consecutive sampling technique.
-Patients of 18 years and above of both sexes having grade 3 and 4 hemorrhoids were included.
-The data were analyzed using SPSS version 22.0
+METHODOLOGY: This interventional experimental research was carried out at surgical Unit-II, Liaquat University Hospital (LUH) Jamshoro, for the period of one year from January 2018 to December 2018 with a non-probability consecutive sampling technique.
+Inclusion criteria were age more than 18 years of both sexes having grade-3 and 4 hemorrhoids.

-RESULTS:.
-The total number of participants was 52, including 29(55.7%) male participants, 14(53.8%) in Group A, 15(57.6%) in Group B. Women Participants were 23(44.2%), 12(46.1%) in Group A, and 11 (42.3%) in Group B. The ratio of men to women was 1.2: 1.
-During the follow-up periods, Group B, who had undergone a hemorrhoidectomy with LIS, had less pain during the postoperative period on days 1, 2, 7, and 1 month.
-Postoperative bleeding was observed in 03 with open hemorrhoidectomy without LIS cases and 01 with open hemorrhoidectomy with LIS cases; urinary retention was observed in 05 cases in the 1st group and 03 in the 2nd group, and fecal incontinence was only observed in 03 cases in the 2nd group observed.
+RESULTS: The data were analyzed using SPSS version 22.0.
+The total number of participants was 52, including 29(55.7%) male participants, 14(53.8%) in Groups-A, 15(57.6%) in Groups-B and 23 (44.2%) women Participants, 12(46.1%) in Group-A, and 11(42.3%) in Group-B. The ratio of men to women was 1.2: 1.
+During the follow-up periods, Group B who had undergone a hemorrhoidectomy with LIS had less pain during the postoperative period on days 1, 2, 7, and 1 month.
+Postoperative bleeding was observed in 03 with open hemorrhoidectomy without LIS cases and 01 with open hemorrhoidectomy with LIS cases, urinary retention was observed in 05 cases in the 1st group and 03 in the 2nd group, and fecal incontinence was only observed in 03 cases in the 2nd group observed.

-CONCLUSION: Hemorrhoidectomy along with LIS in patients with 3rd and 4th-degree hemorrhoids is the better choice; however, it is followed by a decrease in postoperative pain and morbidity as well.
+CONCLUSION: Hemorrhoidectomy along with LIS in patients with 3rd and 4th-degree hemorrhoids is the better choice however it is followed by a decrease in postoperative pain and morbidity as well.